stb-tester/lirc/CONTRIBUTE.md

 ## New remote configuration files

-There is a document contrib/remote-checklist.txt describing how to submit new remotes.
+There is a document describing how check and submit new remotes at [4].

 ## Testing and and bug reporting

-Non-trivial changes should be checked using the lirc-codecs-regression-test.sh in contrib/.
+Non-trivial changes should be checked using the lirc-codecs-regression-test.sh in test/.
 Structural and  build system changes should be tested with 'make distcheck'.
-New testing tools are more than welcome...
+All code  changes should be checked using the rudimentary unit tests in test/run-tests.

-Please report bugs, RFE.s etc at sourceforge [3]; either the mailing list or the issue tracker.
+Please report bugs, RFE:s etc. at sourceforge[3]; either the mailing list or the issue tracker.

 ## Running from the source tree.